 Image file size: each image file should not exceed 3 MB.

 Applicants to Computation Arts may submit up to 10 creative works.
 An ideal portfolio would include a diverse range of projects, mediums and interests.
 If you cannot submit a range of work, explain this in your letter of intent to show your enthusiasm, motivation and potential for success in our programs.
-Your work will ideally reflect some combination of the following categories:
+We acknowledge and welcome all forms of artistic practice, from sewing to carpentry to musical performance to dance; if you’re passionate about it, we want to see it.
+However, to show engagement with the underlying themes of the program, we especially look for work that reflects some combination of the following categories:

 Programming: any language and any outcome are relevant, with special interest in arts-oriented and interactive programs; please submit both the code itself (e.g. a GitHub link, a PDF of the code) and documentation of the program (e.g. a link to the working program, a video of the program running, etc.).